Texas Coastal Geology

 Dr. Watson gave a presentation titled Severe Erosion of Texas Beaches Caused by Engineering Modifications to the Coast and Rivers at the Harte Research Institute auditorium, Texas A&M University, Corpus Christi, Texas on Friday January 19, 2007.
 The proposed 350 ft. setback for construction on Nueces County barrier islands was discussed.
 A PowerPoint slide show of this talk with narration as presented at the Harte Institute can be downloaded at the following link.
 The presentation is about 70 megabytes and will take about 15 minutes to download on a fast connection.

-Please go to the following page and download the file "erosion.pps".
+Please right click here to download the file erosion.pps

 With very few exceptions, the Gulf beaches of Texas are eroding with rates varying from a few feet per year to over 15 feet per year.
 Construction of long jetties at major navigational inlets has locked huge quantities of beach sand into permanent storage, compartmentalizing the coast and starving down current beaches of sand, while flood control and water supply dams on rivers that flow to the Gulf have reduced the sand supply to Gulf beaches.
 Long term shoreline retreat on most of Mustang Island and North Padre Island is 2 to 3 feet per year or more.
 These and other changes have initiated irreversible erosion of our Texas Gulf of Mexico beaches.
 Even without predicted sea level rise this means that the shorelines will retreat 100 to 150 feet OR MORE in the next 50 years.
 The 350 foot setback for new construction proposed by Nueces County will prevent many future problems by leaving a zone where new dunes can be artificially created as the present dune line is eroded back.
 Without this, it will not be long before major valuable buildings will be facing destruction unless the shoreline is armored with seawalls, a very undesirable fix.